ethereum/execution-apis/src/engine/shanghai.md

 1. Client software **MUST** place responses in the order given in the request, using `null` for any missing blocks.
 For instance, if the request is `[A.block_hash, B.block_hash, C.block_hash]` and client software has data of payloads `A` and `C`, but doesn't have data of `B`, the response **MUST** be `[A.body, null, C.body]`.

+1. Client software **MUST** support request sizes of at least 32 block hashes.
+The call **MUST** return `-38004: Too large request` error if the number of requested payload bodies is too large.

 1. Client software **MAY NOT** respond to requests for finalized blocks by hash.

 1. Client software **MUST** set `withdrawals` field to `null` for bodies of pre-Shanghai blocks.